jmfulgham/job-scheduler/README.md

 Run `npm run setup` in the root directory to install all dependencies in both the server and client, then run `npm run dev` to start the application.

+If `nvm` is installed on your local machine, you can run `nvm use` to make sure you're on the same version of Node.

 ### Technical Overview
 In order to move as fast as possible, I decided to use Javascript instead of Typescript.
 I used Express.js to help build the API, and I used React/MaterialUI components for easy styling.